iriyagupta/GENAI-BA-CPlus/README.md

 # GENAI-BA-CPlus
-Collection of resources (papers and codes)
+Collection of resources (papers and codes) for topic of interests (use cases)

-## List of Papers and Github link next to it

 ## Document Summarisation: